 - Summarize the operation of your circuit and describe how you arrived at the design.
 Include a printout of your final schematic, including schematics of any macros you defined.
 Itemize in a systematic fashion the different steps involved in your design.
 Make sure that the schematic printouts are big enough that all the signals are legible.
 (4 points) - 2.
 Sketch the bus activity for a read of the switch register and a write of the LED register.
 Clearly indicate causality using arrows (e.g., from clock edges or input control transitions to output transitions).
+(4 points)

-(4 points) - 3.
-What are the setup and hold times you measured at the HP logic analyzer in Part I?
+- 3. What are the setup and hold times you measured at the HP logic analyzer in Part I?
 (3 points) - 4.
 Include a well-commented listing of your program.
 Comments should include register usage (which values are kept in which registers), descriptions of all symbols, and explanations of all derived expressions.
 (4 points) - 5.
-Compare the complexity of your system (hardware and software) to Lab 1.
+In Lab 1, the contents of the DIP switches are displayed directly on the BAR LEDs.
+In this Lab, we used generalized hardware and software to essentially perform the same function.
 What are the advantages and disadvantages of using a microprocessor instead of hard-wired control logic?
 (3 points) - 6.
-What happens when you perform a read to your LED register?
-If your circuit does not let the CPU read back the LED display value, sketch the logic required to make it do so.
-Briefly describe how your program might change if you did/did not let the CPU read back the LED state (whichever you didn't do for the lab).
-(4 points) - 7.
+Try to read your LED register.
+You should discover that you cannot.
+Why not?
+Your answer should include data path and bus transaction issues.(2 points) - 7.
+Sketch the logic required to make it do so.
+(2 points) - 8.
 How does your input register handle byte reads?
 Describe what happened when you attempted to use byte reads in Part I. What address would you use to have a byte read return the settings of the eight DIP switches?
-(4 points) - 8.
+(4 points) - 9.
 How does your output register handle byte writes?
 Describe what happened when you attempted to use byte writes in Part I. What address would you use to have a single byte write set the bar-graph display value without affecting the seven-segment display?
 Sketch the additional logic needed to make this work.
 (4 points)